ComputeCanada/mc-hub/docs/benchmarks.md

 ## Deployment

-Apply migrations through `0015` before starting updated web and worker containers.
+Apply migrations through `0016` before starting updated web and worker containers.
 Existing runs keep their original names, measurements, and per-run cleanup policy.
 Existing reusable integrations are assigned to their benchmark.
 Definitions without completed setup must be saved before their next run.
 Future runs reserve the benchmark's configured name and reuse its integrations.
+Migration `0016` retains the inputs and Git commit of the prepared configuration.
+Existing benchmarks render and retain a commit on their first run after upgrading.
+Historical SHAs are not rewritten or merged; older runs that each created a different commit remain separate groups.
 An older definition with a conflicting or overlong name must be edited before its next run.
 Historical repositories and workspaces are not adopted or renamed.
 Compose's initialization service runs `flask db upgrade`.